Azure/acs-engine/docs/README.md

 * [DC/OS Walkthrough](dcos.md) - shows how to create a DC/OS enabled Docker cluster on Azure
 * [Kubernetes Walkthrough](kubernetes.md) - shows how to create a Kubernetes enabled Docker cluster on Azure
 * [Swarm Walkthrough](swarm.md) - shows how to create a Swarm enabled Docker cluster on Azure
-* [DockerCE Walkthrough](swarmmode.md) - shows how to create a DockerCE cluster on Azure
+* [DockerCE/Swarm Mode Walkthrough](swarmmode.md) - shows how to create a DockerCE cluster on Azure
 * [Custom VNET](../examples/vnet) - shows how to use a custom VNET
 * [Attached Disks](../examples/disks-storageaccount) - shows how to attach up to 4 disks per node
 * [Managed Disks](../examples/disks-managed) (under private preview) - shows how to use managed disks